-Agar (libAgar) is a cross-platform GUI toolkit.
-Agar provides a base framework and a collection of GUI widgets from which GUI applications can be built.
-Agar can be styled and themed using a CSS-style engine.
+Agar (or libAgar) is a cross-platform GUI toolkit.
+Agar provides a base framework and a set of widgets from which applications can be built.

-A pure Agar application will work natively under X11, Windows, MacOS X and SDL.
+Agar applications work natively under at X11, Windows, MacOS X, SDL and others.
 Agar takes advantage of hardware acceleration when it is available.
-Agar may also attach to an existing SDL or OpenGL context and operate as a self-contained window manager for the application.
-Agar will work with zero dependencies (although FreeType is recommended for best font quality).
+Agar may also attach to an existing SDL or OpenGL context and operate as a self-contained windowing GUI for the application.
+Agar can be compiled with zero dependencies (although FreeType is recommended for good font quality).
 Agar focuses on performance, efficiency and extensibility.
 The Agar API is, unless documented otherwise, fully thread-safe.